 “Really?
 Well, he comes in every night.
 I guess he likes my inn better.”

-Erin felt a bit smug at that, but Selys shook his head.
+Erin felt a bit smug at that, but Selys shook her head.

 “But he’s famous, Erin!
 How’d you even meet him?
 I mean, maybe he’s not as famous as Magnolia Reinhart—”